ndom91/checklyhq.com-nuxt/content/product/synthetic-monitoring.md

 <feature-row
 header="Create a script"
-img="/product/transaction-monitoring/synthetic-howitworks-1@2x.png"
-imgWidth="610"
-imgHeight="261"
+img="/product/transaction-monitoring/synthetic-howitworks-1@2x.webp"

-> Pick one of the examples from our built-in library as your starting point.
-Alternatively, you can install and fire up the <g-link to="/docs/headless-recorder/">Headless Recorder</g-link> browser extension and record a script in real-time as you click through your site.
+format="webp"> Pick one of the examples from our built-in library as your starting point.
+Alternatively, you can install and fire up the <NuxtLink to="/docs/headless-recorder/">Headless Recorder</NuxtLink> browser extension and record a script in real-time as you click through your site.

   <div class="cta">
     <cta-link text="Learn more" link="/docs/browser-checks/" />